jasonm23/onlisp-markdown/onlisp.md

 will be able to write an ATN compiler in one page of code (Chapter 23), and a sketch of Prolog in two (Chapter 24).

-Common Lisp programs which use choose should be compiled with tail- recursion optimization—not just to make them faster, but to avoid running out of stack space.
+Common Lisp programs which use choose should be compiled with tail-recursion optimization—not just to make them faster, but to avoid running out of stack space.
 Programs which "return" values by calling continuation functions never actually return until the ﬁnal fail.
 Without the optimization of tail-calls, the stack would just